rajpoudyal/rajpoudyal.github.io/content/posts/java-for-beginners/setup-jdk-in-windows.md

   Then, Click on apply and ok on system properties.

-      Now you have done with Java JDK setup.
+      Now, you have done with Java JDK setup.